Ed-Fi-Alliance-OSS/Ed-Fi-API-Publisher/README.md

 ```
 .\EdFiApiPublisher.exe --sourceUrl=https://api.ed-fi.org/v5.2/api/ --sourceKey=RvcohKz9zHI4 --sourceSecret=E1iEFusaNf81xzCxwHfbolkC --targetUrl=http://localhost:54746/ --targetKey=minimal_sandbox_API_key --targetSecret=minimal_sandbox_API_secret --ignoreIsolation=true --maxDegreeOfParallelismForPostResourceItem=5 --maxDegreeOfParallelismForStreamResourcePages=3 --includeDescriptors=true --exclude=surveys
 ```
-> NOTE: The `--exclude` flag is used to prevent trying to move any survey data due to an issue with the security metadata (described in [ODS-4974](https://tracker.ed-fi.org/browse/ODS-4974)) in the Ed-Fi ODS API v5.2 release.
+> NOTE for Ed-Fi ODS API v5.2 only: The `--exclude` flag is used to prevent trying to move any survey data due to an issue with the security metadata (described in [ODS-4974](https://tracker.ed-fi.org/browse/ODS-4974)) in the Ed-Fi ODS API v5.2 release.
 If you remove this argument, the publishing operation will fail due to unsatisfied dependencies in the data.
+This has been fixed in future versions of the ODS/API platform.

+For more documentation on API Publisher's parameters, please see the [API Publisher Configuration](docs/API-Publisher-Configuration.md) markdown file for other runtime options.

 ## Known Limitations / Issues